mixxxdj/manual/source/glossary.rst

      this is the Sound API that Mixxx uses to communicate with the :term:`Operating System` to make use of the :term:`soundcards` connected to the computer.

+   macOS
+     macOS (originally named "Mac OS X" until 2012 and then "OS X" until 2016) is the current Mac operating system that officially succeeded the classic Mac OS in 2001.